olive-green/data-science/README.md

-# data-science day to day activity
+# data-science day to day work